 Do not use names that only differ by characters that may be confused visually in the alphabet used in development.
 For the Roman alphabet these would include as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.

-Do not use names that only differ in the use of upper and lower case to other names
+Do not use names that only differ in the use of upper and lower case to other names.

+In languages with optional declarations of variables, always use explicit declarations of the variables to assist compiler checking.

 6.17.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider providing an option to impose the declaration of names before use

-Languages that do not require declarations of names should consider providing an option that does impose that requirement.

 6.18 Dead store [WXQ]

 6.18.1 Description of application vulnerability